blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 # Lies that Muslims say
 - Killing a person is as though killing all humanity (covered in problem section)
 - Whoever hurts a Dhimmi hurts me
-- To me your way,
+- To me your way, to you yours
+	- This was a Meccan verse
+	- This was a plea to leave the Muslims alone
+	- This was also a sign of disrespect
+	- Mohammed was tolerated as someone who claims to be a divine messenger, until he insulted their history

 # Terms
 ## About Sects